 When you highlight the different aspects of your shoot, you create different, shareworthy content that stands out from typical client slideshows or even your video business card.
 Share these videos on social media and on your website to show what a complicated, interesting business photography is and how well you do it.

-And once you’ve created an “Aspect of Your Shoot” video, come join us at the Animoto Challenge Facebook Group to share it.
+And once you’ve created an “Aspect of Your Shoot” video, come join us in the Animoto Social Video Marketing Community Facebook Group to share it.

-Portrait Photographer, Sue Bryce and Animoto launched the Animoto Video Marketing Challenge on Facebook to encourage, inspire and motivate photographers to start marketing with video.
+Portrait Photographer, Sue Bryce and Animoto launched a series of challenges designed to encourage, inspire, and motivate photographers to start marketing with video.
 Participants create a video a month and post it to YouTube.
 This is an in-depth description of one of the 12 challenges.